k2view-academy/K2View-Academy/articles/TDM/tdm_gui/15a_entity_subset.md

 - The list of parameters should be [predefined for each LU in the task BE](/articles/TDM/tdm_implementation/07_tdm_implementation_parameters_handling.md) within the Fabric project.
 - The parameters and their values must be populated in the TDM DB.
 It is recommended to run a task that extracts a large subset of entities from the source environment in order to populate the TDM DB parameter tables and enable the creation of TDM tasks based on business parameters.
 When there is no need to store the extracted subset in the TDM Test Data Store, the [retention period](/articles/TDM/tdm_gui/16_task_test_data_store_component.md#retention-period) for the initial extract task can be set to **Do not retain**.
-- You can leave the **Maximum number of entities** field empty if you are an admin user, the environment owner, or a tester user with [**Unlimited entities** permission set](10_environment_roles_tab.md#number-of-entities) on the task's environment.
+- You can leave the **Max number of entities** field empty if you are an admin user, the environment owner, or a tester user with [**Unlimited entities** permission set](10_environment_roles_tab.md#number-of-entities) on the task's environment.

 #### 'Use Parameters with Random Selection' Checkbox

-Note that the parameter selection is relevant only when the **Maximum number of entities** field is populated.
+Note that the parameter selection is relevant only when the **Max number of entities** field is populated.

-The parameter selection has two modes:
+There are two modes for parameter selection:

 - When the **Use parameters with random selection** checkbox is checked (default), TDM randomly selects entities from the full list, filtering only those that match the specified parameters.
 Each task execution retrieves a different list of entities that match the selected parameters.
 The **Selection Method** displayed in the Tasks List window is **Parameters - selection based on parameters with random selection**.